-Frozen uni compromises its buttery, creamy texture, so it’s best to keep it in the fridge.
+Frozen uni compromises its buttery, creamy texture, so keeping it in the fridge is best.

-Uni contains vitamins B1, B2, and omega-3 fatty acids, which supports a healthy heart and brain.
-It’s also rich in vitamin A, which may prevent wrinkles, and freckles, and even has cancer-preventing properties.
+Uni contains vitamins B1, B2, and omega-3 fatty acids, which support a healthy heart and brain.
+It’s also rich in vitamin A, which may prevent wrinkles and freckles, and even has cancer-preventing properties.

 However, it’s high in cholesterol and calories, so like many delicacies, a small amount is fine, but you may want to avoid binging on it.

 Q: What are the differences between different grades of uni?